Walter Cruickshank

-Walter Cruickshank is an American government official who served as Deputy Director of the Bureau of Ocean Energy Management.
-He served as Acting Secretary of the Interior from January 20, 2025 to February 1, 2025.
+Walter Cruickshank is an American government official who served as deputy director of the Bureau of Ocean Energy Management.
+He served as Acting Secretary of the Interior from January 20, 2025, to February 1, 2025.

 Education and career

 Cruickshank earned a bachelor's degree from Cornell University, and a Doctor of Philosophy in minerals management from Pennsylvania State University.

-He was named Deputy Director of the Minerals Management Service in April 2002, and Cruickshank served as Acting Director between during June–July 2007 and January–July 2009.
+He was named deputy director of the Minerals Management Service in April 2002, and Cruickshank served as acting director between during June–July 2007 and January–July 2009.

-In 2011, the Minerals Management Service was broken up into three agencies, including the Bureau of Ocean Energy Management, of which Cruickshank became Deputy Director at its inception until June 2025.
-Cruickshank served as its Acting Director from May 2014 to January 2015, and again from January 2017 to February 2021.
-He also served as Acting Secretary of the Interior from January 20, 2025 to February 1, 2025.
-He retired on June 2025.
+In 2011, the Minerals Management Service was broken up into three agencies, including the Bureau of Ocean Energy Management, of which Cruickshank became deputy director at its inception until June 2025.
+Cruickshank served as its acting director from May 2014 to January 2015, and again from January 2017 to February 2021.
+He also served as Acting Secretary of the Interior from January 20, 2025, to February 1, 2025.
+He retired in June 2025.